A Puzzle: How do individuals make decisions in cooperative swarms?

 The key characteristic of swarms is locality of perception: The individual robot can only sense in limited range, and interact with a few others around it.
 In cooperative swarms, where all the members of the swarm share a joint goal, this raises an interesting puzzle:

-How can the single robot choose actions that help the whole swarm, if it cannot know how these actions affect the entire swarm?
+How can the single robot choose actions that help the entire swarm, if it cannot know how these actions affect the entire swarm?

-We use distributed, multi-agent reinforcement learning (MARL), focusing on algorithms and reward functions that are grounded in the individual robot’s perception, and are aligned with the goals of the swarm, using game theory.
+We use distributed, multi-agent reinforcement learning (MARL), focusing on algorithms and reward functions that are grounded in the individual robot’s perception.
 The reward functions we develop do not use any public signals or information that would not be available to a physical robot.
 In MARL terms, we are dealing with Independent Learners.

 The following paper, published in the Royal Society Transactions best summarizes the approach and results up to 2025: